-May 2016 - Independence of the Seas to Transatlantic
+May 2016 - 13 Night Transatlantic Eastbound (Ft.
+Lauderdale To Southampton) Cruise on Independence of the Seas

 Our favorite part is the time at sea as always on a Transatlantic cruise.
 There was much room for improvement on Independence of the Seas, especially the food--in the dining room the menu was limited and often consisted of leftovers--a necessity, I guess, on a 13-day cruise.
 In the cafeteria/Windjammer, food was often over-cooked, areas were often closed off making the place even more over-crowded.